BREVIC3PS/CS522-PrimeEngine/readme.md

 The current demo implements a coin pusher simulation, where cubes are used in place of coins.
 The simulation supports user interactions and dynamically tracks performance as more objects are added.

-Note: All detialed documentaions can be found at /Docs
+Note: All detailed documentaions of techincal issues can be found at /Docs

 ---